 Please note the gallery may showcase previous instructors.

-Instructor of Film & New Media
+A camper’s perspective: Kaden, Film & New Media

 Recent guest artists to the Film & New Media Department during Interlochen Arts Camp include:

 Robert Eggers, film director, screenwriter, and production designer known for The Witch and The Lighthouse.

 Peter Gould, television writer, director, and producer known for Breaking Bad and Better Call Saul.